Legacy SSL profile

 Citrix recommends using the enhanced profiles instead of legacy profiles.
 For information about the enhanced profile infrastructure, see SSL profile infrastructure.

-You must bind an SSL profile to an SSL virtual server.
+Bind an SSL profile to an SSL virtual server.
 Do not bind a DTLS profile to an SSL virtual server.
 For information about DTLS profiles, see DTLS Profiles.

 You can use an SSL profile to specify how a Citrix ADC processes SSL traffic.
 The profile is a collection of SSL parameter settings for SSL entities, such as virtual servers, services, and service groups, and offers ease of configuration and flexibility.
 You are not limited to configuring only one set of global parameters.
 You can create multiple sets (profiles) of global parameters and assign different sets to different SSL entities.
 SSL profiles are classified into two categories: